james-simon/james-simon.github.io/_posts/2024-08-20-gpt2-positional-encs.md

 <img src="{{site.baseurl}}/img/gpt2_pos_encs/tokemb_posenc_overlap_heatmap.png" width="50%">
 </p>

-I’ve applied a small Gaussian blur to the image in order to denoise a bit and bring out the essential feature: the large masses in the upper-right and bottom-right corners, which demonstrates that **the** **top positional encoding subspace is aligned to the bottom token embedding subspace and vice versa.**[FOOTNOTE: I often bump into the problem of how to best measure or visualize the alignment of two matrices.
+I’ve applied a small Gaussian blur to the image in order to denoise a bit and bring out the essential feature: the large masses in the upper-right and bottom-right corners, which demonstrates that **the** **top positional encoding subspace is aligned to the bottom token embedding subspace and vice versa.**[^q]

+[^q]: I often bump into the problem of how to best measure or visualize the alignment of two matrices.
 This very info-dense SV-overlap plot is something I hadn’t tried before.
-I find it somewhat useful and will probably use it in the future.]
+I find it somewhat useful and will probably use it in the future.

 ## Claim: query, key, value, and "post-value projection" weights are attuned to the top subspaces of both $$\mathbf{P}$$ and $$\mathbf{E}$$